Sc1entifik/NvimTeleport/INSTRUCTIONS.md

     - Execute ```./teleport.sh``` to swap your configs so you can push your new config to your repo.
     - Do a ```git push``` to upload your new config to the repository.
     - Execute ```./teleport.sh``` to swap your config back to keep using it.
-    - Do a ```git pull``` to overwrite the old config with the new one that was pushed to your repository.
+    - Do a ```git pull``` followed by ```git reset --hard``` to overwrite the old config with the new one that was pushed to your repository.

 ## The Included Config Uses Lazy Vim
-I used Lazy Vim as the plug-in manager for the included config.
-You can use whatever plug-in manager you however I always found that Lazy Vim worked the best for me.
+While I tried to make this project as unopinionated as possible I also wanted to make this config simple, work, and be batteries included for as many people as possible.
+To accomplish this I felt adding a plug-in manager was a necessary concession to make.
+I chose Lazy Vim because it has always worked for me in the past has been cleaner and easier to use than all the other plug-in managers I have tried.

+If you prefer a different plug in manager the good news is the config is completely modular so all you have to do is write a .lua file for your favorite plug-in manager, delete the .lua file that configures Lazy Vim, and then modify the file that finds and loads the plug-ins to use your choice of plug-in manager instead.

+The way this config is set up however all you have to do to install a new plug-in is follow the instructions for any plug-in for Lazy Vim.
+This usually involves just grabbing a string off the git hub page, opening up the init.lua file that is sitting in the lazyVim subfoler and then putting it inside some mustache tags like so where all the other plug-ins are installed. ```{"plug-in/string/here"},```

 ## Examine The nvim Folder
 I recommend taking a bit of time to examine the nvim folder that comes with this project.
 Yes you can fork the repo, clone it, follow the INSTALLATION.md file, execute teleport.sh, and then never look at it or think about it again.
 Knowing how to configure your nvim installation, and personalize it to your liking is worth your time however.